 - Complaints of a school-based nature are best received and managed at the school level, with the parties involved expected to act in good faith and work together with respect and openness to achieve an outcome acceptable to all parties.
-Complaints that are unable to be resolved at the local level will be escalated to the relevant MACS Regional Office. - Complainants can expect their concern or complaint to be responded to in a respectful and timely manner - Staff members will be informed of formal complaints that are made about them. - Complainants and the person/s against whom the complaint is made have the right to be heard and to expect that procedural fairness will be observed. - Confidentiality, protection of privacy, respect, access, dignity and impartiality will form the basis of the complaints resolution process. - The complaints resolution process will seek to achieve the restoration of good and respectful relationships.
+Complaints that are unable to be resolved at the local level will be escalated to the relevant MACS Regional Office.
+Complaints are received and managed in a way that is culturally safe and sensitive to the diverse circumstances of children and students, as well as providing support to vulnerable children and students. - Complainants can expect their concern or complaint to be taken seriously and to be responded to in a respectful, thorough and timely manner. - Staff members and volunteers will be informed of formal complaints that are made about them. - Complainants and the person/s against whom the complaint is made have the right to be heard and to expect that procedural fairness will be observed. - Confidentiality, protection of privacy, respect, access, dignity and impartiality will form the basis of the complaints resolution process.

-• The best interests of the school community together with the interests of the individual will be taken into account.
+- The complaints resolution process will seek to achieve the restoration of good and respectful relationships. - The best interests of the school community together with the interests of the individual will be taken into account. - Recordkeeping, reporting, privacy and employment law obligations will be complied with when receiving and handling complaints.